Please submit petitions digitally as PDF by e-mail to email@example.com

-Please always submit petitions in writing to the respective examination delegate at the address listed at the right.
+(in letter form to the respective examination delegate, address listed at the right).
+Please only use your UZH email address for this purpose.
 Please note that it may take up to four weeks to process your petition after submission.

 Attention: Petitions regarding minor programs taken at other faculties must be addressed to the relevant office at the other faculty.